GT4SD/gt4sd-core/README.md

 - python>=3.7,<=3.10
 - pip==24.0

-We are actively working on relaxing these, so stay tuned or help us with this by [contributing](./CONTRIBUTING.md) to the project.
+If you need others, help us by [contributing](./CONTRIBUTING.md) to the project.

 ### Conda